codemonkey800/dotfiles/README.md

-Arch Config
+Dotfiles
 ===========
-Here's a bunch of useless configuration files for my Arch Linux installation.
+Here's a bunch of useless configuration files for my Linux installation.

 I have config files for stuff like fish shell, i3, and xinitrc.